What Should You Know Beforehand?

 Whether you’ve considered enhancing your breast size for a while, or you’re just now starting to think about it, you probably have lots of questions.
-And since the results of breast augmentation surgery are long-term, it’s good to have a basic understanding beforehand of the types of decisions you will need to make for surgery.
-One of our experienced, board-certified plastic surgeons in the Leading Medical Clinics of the World® network will go over factors such as the implant type, size and more with you in your pre-surgery consultation.
-In the meantime, we’ve compiled an overview of the entire process, from implant options to recovery.
+And since the results of breast augmentation surgery are long-term, it’s good to have a basic understanding of the decisions you will need to make before surgery.
+One of our experienced, board-certified plastic surgeons in the Leading Medical Clinics of the World® network will go over factors like the breast implant type, size and more in your breast augmentation consultation.
+In the meantime, we’ve compiled an overview of the entire process, from deciding on breast implants to recovery.

-But before you delve into the details, first find out if you are considered a good candidate for this procedure.
+But before you delve into the details, first find out if you are a good breast augmentation candidate.

 Are You a Suitable Candidate for Breast Augmentation?

 You may be considered a good breast augmentation candidate if you:

 - Are unhappy with the size or shape of one or both of your breasts

 - Have realistic expectations of the results of breast augmentation surgery